mathias-ws/prog2005-assignment2/README.md

 # Assignment 2

+The deployed version of this project can be reached at: http://10.212.140.40.
+This is only available on the NTNU network.

 Project for the second assignment in PROG2005-Cloud Technologies 2022.
 This rest api is created for getting information about covid policies and cases in different countries around the world.
 With this api you can se any past or present covid policies and the stringency of the policies in a country at a given time.
 With the cases endpoint the most recent